AnandNanavaty/AJNToastMessage/README.md

 > I am explaining you how to use...!

+> **In this way, you can use in your project.**

+    @IBAction func btnPressHereAction(_ sender: UIButton) {

+        let errorText = AJNToastMessage()
+        errorText.MessageInBottom(TextMessage: "You have not verified your account, Confirmation mail has been sent to your email address.", TextColor: UIColor.white, TextFont: UIFont.systemFont(ofSize: 14), IsViewCornerRadius: true, ControllerName: self, ViewColor: UIColor.blue) errorText.slideViewInThenOut(from: .bottom, to: .bottom)
+        //OR
+        errorText.fadeViewInThenOut()
+        //OR
+        errorText.zoomInThenOut()
+        //OR
+        errorText.popViewInThenOut()
+    }

 > **Position methods and it's parameters :**

      1. MessageInTop(TextMessage: String, TextColor: UIColor, TextFont : UIFont, IsViewCornerRadius : Bool , ControllerName : UIViewController, ViewColor : UIColor)